 Hotels – Accommodation

 Mechelen has a lot of lovely hotels and cosy B&B’s.
-We also have a youth hostel (Zandpoortvest, next to the free car park).
-For instance, opposite the college there is a Holiday Inn Express (for former editions, they granted a 10% discount if you booked by email mentioning “Spellenclub Mechelen”) and there is also a wonderful hotel in the brewery Het Anker.
+We also have a youth hostel (Zandpoortvest, next to the free car park) and appartments (Value Stay Residence).
+Opposite the college there is a Holiday Inn Express (for former editions, they granted a 10% discount if you booked by email mentioning “Spellenclub Mechelen”) and there is also a wonderful hotel in the brewery Het Anker.
 But many more hotels and B&B’s can be found in or close to the historic town center.

 You can find lots of information about accommodation on the tourism website of Mechelen here.
 If you need some assistance finding or booking a hotel, just contact us.